Queuni/FocusFlow/README.md

 - Fix the encoding issue when reading config files with non-ASCII

 - Clean up the test fixtures and move shared data to a single file

+- Update the license file and add the new third-party notices